handsomezyw/auto-deploy-webpack-plugin/README.md

 # auto-deploy-webpack-plugin

-Upload your packaged folder to the specified path on the server
+Upload your packaged folder to the specified path on the server（The file in the specified path will be cleared first）

 # Installation